Stengs, prof. dr. I.L. (Irene)

 Research group

 Irene Stengs (b.
-1959) is a Senior Ethnology Researcher at the Meertens Institute and an endowed professor of the Anthropology of Ritual and Popular Culture at Vrije Universiteit Amsterdam.
+1959) is Guest Researcher at NL-Lab.
+Before her retirement in January 2026, she was Senior Ethnology Researcher at the Meertens Institute and an endowed professor of the Anthropology of Ritual and Popular Culture at Vrije Universiteit Amsterdam.
 She studied Cultural Anthropology at the University of Amsterdam and received her PhD in 2003 for a study on the worship of the monarchy in Thailand.
 Her current research in both the Netherlands and Thailand focuses in particular on popular religiousness, material culture, the dynamics of contemporary commemorative culture and the relationship between heritage making, identity politics and emotions.
 Central to this is the social significance of rituals, especially at times of crisis.
 The coronavirus pandemic, which saw many rituals unable to take place and new rituals emerge at the same time, once again highlighted the extent to which social and personal existence are constantly interwoven with rituals on many different levels – a dimension that, under normal circumstances, largely goes unnoticed.

 Stengs was Principal Investigator of the international Humanities in the European Research Area (HERA) research project HERILIGION, which focused on the Heritagisation of religion and sacralisation of heritage in Europe (2016-2020).
 She is team leader of the Ethnology research group.